 To resolve the issue, try one of the following:

-• Check hostname spelling.
-Verify that you typed the hostname correctly.
+- Check hostname spelling.
+Verify the hostname.
 Small typos can lead to connection failures.

-• Ping the server.
-Use the ping command to ensure the hostname is correctly resolving on your machine.
+- Ping the server.
+Use the ping command to verify that the hostname resolves correctly on the machine.

-• Check DNS resolution.
-Use a third-party tool like whatsmydns.net to verify whether DNS records are propagating correctly outside your network.
-You can also check DNS configuration locally by reviewing the /etc/resolv.conf file or the DNS settings for your machine.
+- Check DNS resolution.
+Use a third-party tool like whatsmydns.net to verify whether DNS records are propagating correctly outside the network.
+You can also check DNS configuration locally by reviewing the /etc/resolv.conf file or the DNS settings for the machine.

 Connection Timeout

-A connection timeout occurs when the client tries to establish a connection, but the server does not respond in time.
+A connection timeout occurs when the client attempts to establish a connection, but the server does not respond within the allotted time.
 The cause could be a firewall blocking the connection, an incorrect IP address, or a network issue.
 The error looks similar to the one below:

 ssh: connect to host 203.0.113.0 port 22: Connection timed out